This page offers tips and information on how to find a tech comm job. Use these links to access different sections of this page:

 - LinkedIn profile

-You can expect to see your hiring manager at least once, and you may meet your potential colleagues in the form of a panel of interviewers.
+You can expect to meet with your hiring manager for at least one interview, and you may meet your potential colleagues in a panel interview.
 Some companies may also ask you to take one or more proficiency tests.

-Prepare for your interview by doing research on the company.
+Prepare for your interview by researching the company.
 Be able to explain why you can do the advertised job.
 You will also need to prove that you are a cultural fit.
-Expect behavioral questions, such as how you would handle particular situations.
+Expect behavioral questions, such as how you would respond to particular situations.

 Speak with enthusiasm and confidence.
 Be concise and to the point.
 Avoid “ums”, “ahs” and “you knows”.
 Equally important is your body language.
 Relax, sit erect, remain aware of your posture, avoid fidgeting and make eye contact.

 Face-to-face interviews may also be conducted via a video conferencing application, such as Microsoft Teams or Zoom.

 It is often easier to get a job while you are working.
 Being employed creates a level of confidence with some employers.
 Work part-time, even if it is only peripherally related to what you want to do.